 The answer isn’t always clear.
 In IT we constantly receive a broad spectrum of requests, from “I forgot my password” to “We need a new enterprise accounting system.”
-At the ends of the spectrum it’s easy to distinguish a simple service request from a project.
+At the two ends of the spectrum, it’s easy to distinguish a simple service request from a project.
 But the distinction is fuzzy in between, and the results can be less than satisfactory if we choose the wrong approach to manage the request.

 The same fuzziness can occur in almost any line of business, but I’m going to stick with IT since it’s what I know best as a retired CIO.
 Let’s begin with the well-established project definition and then look at ways to ensure we make the best choice.

 The Project Management Institute (PMI) defines a project as “a temporary endeavor undertaken to create a unique product, service, or result.”
 It goes on to explain what unique means, provides a few examples of projects, and adds a little more detail about the temporary nature of projects.
 That’s where the guidance ends.

 Scheduled computer replacement is an endeavor that doesn’t quite fit the definition.
 In large organizations where hundreds of computers are scheduled for replacement as part of annual maintenance, we could take two approaches:

 Use the IT ticketing system to create one service request ticket for each computer to be replaced and manage each replacement like any other small service request.

 Run the entire annual replacement cycle as a project.

 Either approach makes sense if you look at it from different perspectives.
 That is, computer users only care about their computer replacement.
 They generally aren’t concerned about others’ computer replacements, whether the larger replacement effort is on track, or how much it costs.
 From their perspective, a service request ticket created just for them is sufficient to coordinate the replacement.